ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 - If not already set, change the Windows theme to "Windows 7" in the "Aero Themes" section.
 Also change the background to solid light grey.

 #### upgrade
+- If the machine is down install latest java
+    - On firewall prompt reply yes
 - Ensure the instrument is running and in a setup state (e.g. so you can take screenshots of blocks, motors, running VIs, etc.)
 - Ensure all command lines to EPICS are closed
-- Upgrade the ISISICP (Do not do this step (shutdown or install) for release 5.2)
+- Upgrade the ISISICP
   - Shutdown IBEX GUI (server should remain running)
   - Use `console -M isisdae` to connect into ISISDAE-IOC-01 IOC and stop this IOC
   - Run [Upgrade the ISISICP](Upgrade-ISISICP)